dquerales/PdocDocumentations/README.md

 # pdoc_documentations

-An example for create documentations using pdocs
+An example for create documentations using pdocs libraries

 ## Installation

 ```
-pip3 install pdoc3
+pip install pdoc3
 ```

-## How to use
+## Usage
-1. Create documentation
+1. Create a documentation using the following:

 ```
 python -m pdoc --html <path to code> --output-dir <path to documentation>
 ```

+EXAMPLE:

 ```
 python -m pdoc --html src --output-dir docs
 ```

 2. Create a html for githubpages to redirect src/index.html

 ```
 <!DOCTYPE html>
 <html>